TheSethRose/Copilot-Kit/README.md

 3. Update or add instruction/prompt files
 4. Test with your development workflows
 5. Submit a pull request with detailed examples

+## Special Thanks

+This project was inspired by and benefits from the following amazing open-source projects:

+- **[Joyride](https://github.com/BetterThanTomorrow/joyride)** - VS Code scripting with ClojureScript that powers our bulk installation system
+- **[Awesome Copilot](https://github.com/github/awesome-copilot)** - A curated list of resources for GitHub Copilot that inspired many of our best practices
+- **[GitHub Copilot](https://github.com/features/copilot)** - The AI pair programmer that makes all of this possible
+- **[Visual Studio Code](https://code.visualstudio.com/)** - The extensible editor that provides the platform for these integrations

 ## License